grafana/grafana/docs/sources/alerting/alerting-rules/templates/_index.md

 # Template annotations and labels

-You can use templates to customize alert and notification messages, including dynamic data from alert rule queries and expressions.
+You can use templates to customize alert and notification messages, including dynamic data from alert rule queries.

-Grafana Alerting offers two ways for templating alert notification messages:
+Grafana Alerting offers two ways for templating alert messages:

-1. **Template annotations and labels**: In the alert rule definition, you can template annotations and labels to add extra information from query data, enriching individual alerts with new relevant data.
+1. **Template annotations and labels**: In the alert rule definition, you can template annotations and labels to add extra information from query data, enriching individual alerts with meaningful details from query results.
 1. **Template notifications**: You can template notifications to control the content and appearance of their notifications.

 Both types of templates are written in the Go templating system.
 However, it's important to understand that [variables and functions used in notification templates](ref:notification-template-reference) are different from those used in [annotation and label templates](ref:alert-rule-template-reference).